 Editing is essential for professional creative

 writing.
-From ensuring the story with its narrative arc,
+From ensuring the story is engaging through strong

-and pace is engaging and strong to perfecting word choice,
+and pace, to perfecting word choice, spelling, punctuation

-first impression.
-And yes, that goes for self-published work too: weak writing
+yes, that goes for self-published work too: weak writing

-by comparison, engages readers and leads to good reviews, recommendations
+by comparison, engages readers and leads to good reviews,

 It also tells prospective publishers – and self-publishing

-is becoming an important route to traditional publishers – that
+is now an important route to traditional publishers – that

 you take your writing seriously.